999-juiceWRLD/natours-react/README.md

 **Warning:** This code was already published in one of my previous repositories.
 I wanted to singlehandedly publish this, now it will be deployed.

 This is the first project from the Udemy course of Jonas Schmedtmann.
-I will use `create-react-app` in order to keep the project relevant — the original version is just vanilla CSS .
+I will use Vite as bundler, in order to keep the project relevant — the original version is just vanilla CSS .

 - On the topside of the page, I intentionally didn't put exaggerated animations.